ivanos/leviathan_lib/README.md

 Key | Value | Description
 --- | ----- | -----------
-endID | endpoint | Endpoint identifier (description above) dest | destination map | See below
+endID | endpoint | Endpoint identifier (description above) side | in or out | desintation is inside or outside the container dest | destination map | See below

 A destination map: